A typical school library houses roughly 8000 books, which coincidentally is about the same amount of books a new kindle can store.

 Acknowledging this fact, accepting it, and attempting to filter through the noise anyway is all we can do.

-There is too much available to justify reading anything which fails to captivate your attention.
-Feel no shame in reading twenty books four pages at a time, whenever you feel like it.
+There is too much available to justify reading anything which fails to captivate our attention.
+Feel no shame in reading twenty books, four pages at a time, whenever you feel like it.

-Get to work on your Tsundoku.
-Filter well friends, and enjoy.
+Get to work on your Tsundoku, friend.
+Filter well, and enjoy.